Stop Procrastination Now! Causes, Fixes & Motivational Quotes

 Anxiety can create procrastination.

-The entire time between a deadline being set or a “to do” being acknowledged and the accomplishment of the task may be stressful and/or stress can appear and become more intense as the deadline approaches.
+The entire time between a deadline being set or a “to-do” being acknowledged and the accomplishment of the task may be stressful, or stress can appear and become more intense as the deadline approaches.

 And the repercussions of not getting things done that needed to be done can create anxiety.

-The symptoms chronic procrastinators exhibit are the symptoms of anxiety: their mind goes around with awfulized versions of bad outcomes, can’t sleep because their mind won’t shut down, feeling hopeless and overwhelmed.
+The symptoms chronic procrastinators exhibit are the symptoms of anxiety: their mind goes around with awfulized versions of bad outcomes, can’t sleep because their mind won’t shut down, leaving them feeling hopeless and overwhelmed.

 Anxiety saps your energy and distracts your mind.
 That emotional and physical draining and mental distraction gets in the way of focusing on what needs to get done and systematically taking the steps to achieve goals and deadlines.